fadion/ValidatorAssistant/README.md

 2. Add `Fadion\ValidatorAssistant\ValidatorAssistantServiceProvider` to your `app/config/app.php` file, inside the `providers` array.

+3. (Optional) Add a new alias: `'ValidatorAssistant' => 'Fadion\ValidatorAssistant\ValidatorAssistant'` to your `app/config/app.php file, inside the `providers` array.

 ## Usage

-ValidatorAssistant can be extended by any class and doesn't know or care of the way you organize your validation classes.
-As a personal preference, I use a `app/validators` folder to store validation classes and have added it to the `classmap` option of composer.json for simple autoloading.
+ValidatorAssistant can be extended by any PHP class that follows just a few simple rules.
+As a personal preference, I use an `app/validators` folder to store validation classes and have added it to the `classmap` option of composer.json for simple autoloading.
+Probably it's a good idea to namespace them too.

-A validation class:
+A validation class in action is written below.
+Note the $rules and $messages properties.
+For them to be "seen" by ValidatorAssistant, their visibility needs to be `protected` or `public`, but not `private`.

 ```php
 class UserValidator extends ValidatorAssistant